Cheesey-dev/v14-template-open-source/README.md

    </a>
    </div>
 # Note
-Put your bot's token in the "" of the 2 codes below.
+Put your bot's token in "" of the 2 codes below in the index.js file.

 - client.token = ""